 To extend the length of time for a planning permit:

-- Complete a request for extension to planning permit(PDF, 26KB) or write a letter to Council quoting the permit reference number and requesting the extension of time required (i.e.1 or 2 years), detailing any works that have already occurred and the reason/s you are requesting the extension of time.
+- Complete a request for extension to planning permit(PDF, 26KB) or write a letter to Council quoting the permit reference number, reason/s you need extended time, the time required (i.e.1 or 2 years) and include information on any works you've undertaken so far.

 - Submit the request with the appropriate payment.
 Click here(PDF, 496KB) to view the current fees for your request.